Employment

 Normal preparation time for CPT authorization is 5 business days.
 Once ISP receives your CPT request, you should receive the authorization on your Form I-20 in 1-3 business days.

-Students can apply for up to 12 months of work authorization after completing their program of study at SRJC.
+Students can apply for up to 12 months of work authorization after completing their program of study at SRJC and before transferring to a university.
 OPT is authorized by the United States Citizenship and Immigration Service (USCIS).
 For more information about OPT, visit the DHS website.

 Eligibility Requirements